rh-galaxy/galaxyvr/levels_dev/editor_readme.txt

 CTRL+END       Extend map one column from right CTRL+HOME      Extend map one column from left

+If you don't have PGUP/PGDOWN use T and G
+If you don't have HOME/END use F and H

 * Don't use enemy7 and Z-objects 2..3

 MOUSE